It's time to give your skin a pep talk: let's harness these molecules to create a healthy, glowing complexion.

 Why do we need them?

 Similarly to hyaluronic acid, we naturally produce less peptides as we age, leading to a less firm visage as well as dull, dehydrated skin.
 “When our body stops producing as much collagen we tend to see fine lines and wrinkles developing, textural changes and a compromised barrier function (which leads to sensitivity and dryness),” Thomas says.
-“However, when applied topically in skincare products such as creams or serums, peptides act as messengers, signalling skin cells to perform specific functions.
+“However, when applied topically in skincare products such as creams or natural serums, peptides act as messengers, signalling skin cells to perform specific functions.
 There are many forms of peptides and they do perform different functions so you do need to ensure your product has the right blend to support your skin concerns.”

 What are the benefits of adding them into our skincare regime?